-Ravens’ brains are among the largest of any bird species, and they possess an extraordinary number of brain cells compared to other birds.
-In fact, ravens, along with their cousins the crows, are considered to be among the most intelligent animals on the planet, on par with wolves, coyotes, and primates.
+The raven’s brain is among the largest of any bird species, and they possess an extraordinary number of brain cells compared to the brains of other birds.
+In fact, the raven, along with their cousin the crow, is considered to be among the most intelligent animals on the planet, on par with wolves, coyotes, and primates.

 The biologist Bernd Heinrich and linguist Derek Bickerton theorize that ravens are one of only four animals, which includes humans, bees, and ants, that demonstrate the capacity to communicate about objects and events that are distant in space or time.
-For example, when a raven will leave his roost and finds a food source, he will return and tell his mate about his find, and both will return to the place to eat.
+For example, when a raven leaves his roost and finds a food source, he will return and tell his mate about the find, and then both will return to the place to eat.

-Like chimpanzees, ravens have also been shown to create and manipulate tools, thus are sometimes described as “inventors” by animal behaviorists.
-For example, in one study, food was tied to the end of a string, which was tied to a perch.
+Like the chimpanzee, the raven has also been shown to create and manipulate tools, thus they are sometimes described as “inventors” by animal behaviorists.
+For example, in one study, researchers tied food to the end of a string, which they tied to a perch.
 In order to access the food, the raven had to figure out how to pull up the string without it dropping when he grabbed the food with his beak.
 So, the raven figured out how pull the string up in bits at a time, then stand on the string after each section was pulled, until the string was short enough that she could access the food.

 Ravens are also known to be quite cunning.
 In fact, they are opportunists.
 Young ravens are especially curious and they’re attracted to shiny objects.
-Like dogs who love to play chase when one who has a toy, ravens like to collect shiny objects.
+Like dogs who love to play chase when one who has a toy, ravens like to collect the shiny objects they find.
 Some biologists believe this is to show off to other ravens.
-The birds will also hoard objects in a cache.
+A raven will also hoard objects in a cache.

 By the same token, ravens like to steal from each other.
 They are known to bury food they don’t eat, so other ravens don’t take it.
-However, the sneaky birds are not above stealing other ravens’ buried treasures.
+However, they are not above stealing other ravens’ buried treasures.
 Thus, ravens will also pretend to bury food in one spot, and then sneak away and bury it somewhere else.

 Use your wits.

 When the raven is one of your spirit animals, you are called upon to rely on your wits in a given situation or when you are faced with a challenge.
-Often in life, we can go on automatic pilot, accepting things the way they are, or thinking we don’t have the capacity to make a change.
-The raven spirit tells you that with innovation and creative thinking, you can influence outcomes.
+Often in life, we can go on automatic pilot, accepting things the way they are, or thinking we don’t have the capacity to change them.
+The raven spirit animal tells you that with innovation and creative thinking, you can influence outcomes.
 Even if you feel emotional about a situation, remember to rely on the gift of your intellect to solve your problems.

-The raven spirit also reminds you to protect your ideas and intellectual property, whatever format it takes.
-Whether it’s your creativity, your work product, or even your aspirations, you have not obligation to share them!
-You are entitled to protect your cache of dreams and ideas for until a time you’re ready to share them with the world.
+The raven spirit animal also reminds you to protect your ideas and intellectual property, whatever format they take.
+Whether it’s your creativity, your work product, or even your aspirations, you have no obligation to share them!
+You are entitled to protect your “cache” of dreams and ideas until a time you’re ready to share them with the world.

 Survival and Adaptability